asdev02/currency-converter/README.md

-# Build a Currency Converter with React JS and Tailwind CSS
+# Built a Currency Converter with React JS and Tailwind CSS